 I have to admit, sometimes smaller, inexpensive gifts just add to the gift-giving consumerism mindset – which is especially frustrating for frugal minimalists, like myself.
 If you feel like you are just accumulating ‘stuff’ with gifts, perhaps consider pooling your money for a bigger Experience Gift.
 For example, rather than buying useless, unwanted and unnecessary gifts for everyone in the family, consider instead giving a vacation as a gift.

-Fun family gift-giving ideas that focus on experiences and time together tend to be much more memorable and meaningful than material objects.
+Fun family gift-giving ideas that focus on experiences and time together (like a Frugal Vacation) tend to be much more memorable and meaningful than material objects.
 As a bonus, try my Frugal Date Ideas as well!

 Pro Tip: When you pool your money for holiday gifts, they can be superb inexpensive family Christmas gift ideas!
 It doesn’t have to be a vacation – the gift can be any family outing that involves time together.

 If you really want to change your gift-giving habits, then it might be time to seek out alternatives to presents.
 We first tried alternative gift giving ideas for Christmas after we set our big financial goals and created our family budget – and it was so refreshing that we’ve never looked back.